Secure multi-party computation: Security definitions

-Security against active adversaries typically leads to a reduction in efficiency that leads to covert security, a relaxed form of active security.
-Covert security captures more realistic situations, where active adversaries are willing to cheat but only if they are not caught.
+Security against active adversaries typically leads to a reduction in efficiency.
+Covert security is an alternative that aims to allow greater efficiency in exchange for weakening the security definition; it is applicable to situations where active adversaries are willing to cheat but only if they are not caught.
 For example, their reputation could be damaged, preventing future collaboration with other honest parties.
 Thus, protocols that are covertly secure provide mechanisms to ensure that, if some of the parties do not follow the instructions, then it will be noticed with high probability, say 75% or 90%.
 In a way, covert adversaries are active ones forced to act passively due to external non-cryptographic (e.g. business) concerns.
 This mechanism sets a bridge between both models in the hope of finding protocols which are efficient and secure enough in practice.

 Like many cryptographic protocols, the security of an MPC protocol can rely on different assumptions: